omaralomayri/communicate_data_findings/readme.md

 ## Summary of Findings

 in the exploration, I found their many things for a greater chance to survive.
-Females and children have a higher chance to survive than male. the younger have a higher chance the older. higher class tickets have more chance than other classes
+Females and children have a higher chance to survive than male. the younger have a higher chance the older. higher class tickets have more chance than other classes.

 ## Key Insights for Presentation